Menelik33/lyric-genre-classification-nlp/README.md

 Three models of increasing sophistication are implemented, demonstrating progression from a simple baseline to transfer learning with fine-tuned word embeddings.

-Example input:

-"I'm standing on the corner with my guitar tonight"

-Predicted output:

-Pop

 ---

 ## Dataset